aws/aws-sdk-js-v3/clients/client-transcribe-streaming/README.md

 - Streaming transcriptions can generate real-time subtitles for live broadcast media.
 - Lawyers can make real-time annotations on top of streaming transcriptions during courtroom depositions.
 - Video game chat can be transcribed in real time so that hosts can moderate content or run real-time analysis.
-- Streaming transcriptions can provide assistance to the hearing impaired.This package supports
+- Streaming transcriptions can provide assistance to the hearing impaired.

 The JavaScript SDK Transcribe Streaming client encapsulates the API into a JavaScript library that can be run on browsers, Node.js and _potentially_ React Native.
 By default, the client uses HTTP/2 connection on Node.js, and uses